pgollangi/FireQL/README.md

 ```

 ### Manual
-You can alternately download suitable binary for your OS at the [releases page](https://github.com/pgollangi/fireql/releases).
+You can alternately download a suitable binary for your OS at the [releases page](https://github.com/pgollangi/fireql/releases).

 ## Limitations
 All of [firestore query limitations](https://firebase.google.com/docs/firestore/query-data/queries#query_limitations) are applicable when running queries using `FireQL`.

-In additional to that:
+In addition to that:

 - Only `SELECT` queries for now.
 Support for `INSERT`, `UPDATE`, and `DELETE` might come in the future.
 - Only `AND` conditions supported in `WHERE` clause.